Hydrographic Science > Admissions

 Admission Requirements for Graduate Degree

-The Department of Marine Science offers a M.S. degree in Hyrographic Science, as well as a Ph.D. degree in Marine Science with an emphasis in Hydrography.
+The Division of Marine Science offers a M.S. degree in Hydrographic Science, as well as a Ph.D. degree in Marine Science with an emphasis in Hydrography.
 A baccalaureate degree from an accredited institution is required for acceptance into the program.
 See below for Prerequisites for the Hydro program.

 Prospective domestic students should apply for admission to the Graduate School through their website.
 Foreign students must apply for admission through the Office of International Student and Scholar Services.

 Aptitude Tests and Application Materials

 To apply for the Hydrographic Science Master's Program, you must have a baccalaureate degree that includes the following prerequisites:

 Courses in Single Variable Calculus, Multi-variable Calculus and familiarity with Linear Algebra, Probability and Statistics.
 Also recommended is a course in differential equations.